gbaeke/quick-guides/helm-to-oci/README.md

 To know more about working with Helm and creating Helm charts from scratch, see [helm\README.md](../helm/README.md)

+## Requirements

+You need the following to run the commands:

+- An Azure subscription
+- A deployed AKS cluster with a single node if you want to deploy the chart
+- Azure CLI and logged in to the subscription with owner access
+- All commands run in bash, in my case in WSL 2.0 on Windows 11
+- kubectl and a working kube config (use az aks get-credentials)
+- helm
+- jq

+## Quick Guide

 ```bash
 # create a scratch folder
 scratch=scratch$RANDOM